The end of the year is nigh, and HR people everywhere are breathing a sigh of relief that the staff Christmas party went off without major incident.

 5. Mathematical genius

 With budgeting in hand for many, HR is the first call for managers looking for critical information about their teams.
-Some of the questions they ask may have you reaching for your crystal ball (what’s the implication of Brexit going to be recruitment 2017) others require you to roll up your sleeves and get stuck into data analysis.
+Some of the questions they ask may have you reaching for your crystal ball (what’s the implication of Brexit going to be recruitment 2017) others require you to roll up your sleeves and get stuck into data analysis or even your payroll data.
 Either way, you are expected to have facts and figures at your fingertips, and a firm handle on what your HR data is telling you.

 It’s HR to the rescue when a manager calmly announces that they’ve just sacked one of their staff (Procedure?
 What procedure?).
 You’re ready to swing into recruitment action when a senior manager departs for pastures anew—taking half the team with them.
 And when the fire alarm really does ring, HR is there in the hi-vis jacket, shepherding everyone out of the building.